timarney/react-faq/pages/intro.md

 ---
 ## Notable
 <div class="notable">
  🔥 <a href="http://conf.reactjs.org">React Conf 2017</a>  March 13 & 14.
-The conference will be livestreamed both days, and the talks will also be recorded.
+The conference will be <a href="http://conf.reactjs.org/livestream">livestreamed</a> both days, and the talks will also be recorded.
 </div>